mzeidenberg/academic-kickstart/content/authors/admin/_index.md

 ---

 I am a Clinical Associate Professor of Computer Science at New York University.
-In fall of 2021, I am teaching _Introduction to Computer Progamming_ (in Python) and co-teaching _Data Managment and Analysis_.
+In the fall of 2021, I am teaching _Introduction to Computer Progamming_ (in Python) and co-teaching _Data Managment and Analysis_.

 I am a teacher and scholar whose career has focused on research in the areas of data science, artifical intelligence, machine learning, labor and education.
-In 2020, I was the lead instructor of a 13-week data science intensive course designed to train students for careers as data scientists.
+In 2020, I was the lead instructor for a three cohorts of a 13-week data science intensive course designed to train students for careers as data scientists.

 I am familiar with a wide range of statistical and machine learning algorithms, and I have extensive experience with large data sets, statistical analysis